RLOpenCatalyst/rg-doc/source/Features.rst

 S3 Product
 -----------

-As a Researcher,You can login to the Research Gateway and quickly order S3 Product.
+As a Researcher, you can login to the Research Gateway and quickly order S3 Product.
 Find the S3 in the Active Products panel.
 Or click on the “View All” button to get a list of all provisioned products.
 You can see product related actions in the  Actions menu.

 **1. Upload Action**

-Choose an option like “Upload”.
-Upload file(File should not contain more than 10MB).
-Through this you can Upload a file in S3 bucket.
+Choose the “Upload” option.
+Through this you can upload a file to the S3 bucket.

+*Note:* When you try to upload more than 10MB file you will see a message like **"The size of this file is larger than the maximum(10MB) size allowed on this system.
+Please contact your administrator."**

 .. image:: images/testingevent2.png